Doctor Who series 15: Main characters

+Recurring and guest characters

+Multiple actors held supporting roles in the series.

+Left to right, top to bottom: Rose Ayling-Ellis, Jonah Hauer-King, Jo Martin, Graham Norton, Carole Ann Ford, Archie Panjabi, Alan Cumming, and Billie Piper.

 Alan Cumming guest starred in "Lux" as a cartoon character named "Mr Ring-a-Ding"; he had previously appeared in the show as King James VI in "The Witchfinders" (2018).
 Davies stated that only Cumming could give the character "so much wit, malice, danger and fun".
 Rose Ayling-Ellis and Christopher Chung appears in "The Well" as characters Aliss and Cassio, respectively.
 Jonah Hauer-King portrayed Conrad in "Lucky Day", a podcaster and Ruby's boyfriend.
 Jemma Redgrave also returned as Kate Lethbridge-Stewart in the same episode.
 Following the episode's broadcast, Gibson revealed in an interview that Hauer-King would also appear later on in the series.
 Jo Martin reprises her role as the Fugitive Doctor in "The Story & the Engine".
 Showrunner Russell T Davies stated that because the episode explored the Doctor's ethnicity it "felt like Jo Martin was missing" and that he wanted to "acknowledge her" and show "she still exists".
 On 2 March, following the release of the series trailer, Rylan Clark was announced to be in the series, presenting an intergalactic song competition in "The Interstellar Song Contest", an episode inspired by the Eurovision Song Contest which also stars Graham Norton.
 In the same episode, Freddie Fox appears as a villain, as well as Kadiff Kirwan and Charlie Condou, and Carole Ann Ford reprised her role as Susan Foreman, last appearing in the programme over 30 years prior in Dimensions in Time.

-Anita Dobson appears in every episode of the series as the enigmatic Mrs Flood; in the sixth episode, her true identity is revealed to be The Rani, a villainous Time Lord.
+Anita Dobson appears in every episode of the series as Mrs Flood; in the sixth episode, her true identity is revealed to be The Rani, a villainous Time Lord.
 Archie Panjabi was introduced as another incarnation of the Rani through a bi-generation process.
-Bonnie Langford returns as Mel Bush in "Wish World", as well as Jonathan Groff as Rogue in a cameo recorded in 2023 during the production of the series 14 episode, "Rogue".
+Bonnie Langford returns as Mel Bush in "Wish World", as well as Jonathan Groff as Rogue in a cameo.
 Jodie Whittaker reprised her role as the Thirteenth Doctor in a surprise cameo in "The Reality War".
 Billie Piper also returned to Doctor Who after previously portraying the Doctor's companion Rose Tyler last appearing in the 2013 fiftieth anniversary special, "The Day of the Doctor", when the Fifteenth Doctor regenerates into a character portrayed by her at the end of the episode.
 While Piper's official role remains undisclosed, with the closing credits merely reading "Introducing Billie Piper", some sources assumed her to be taking on the Doctor's sixteenth incarnation.